 5 people favorited this theater

-This Edwards Theatre’s 21 & IMAX opened in 1995 and was one of the first megaplexes, also billed as the largest motion picture complex in the nation at the time.
+This Edwards Theatre’s 21 & IMAX opened November 22, 1995 and was one of the first megaplexes, also billed as the largest motion picture complex in the nation at the time.
 Soon to follow was the Edwards Ontario Palace 22 and IMAX.
 The Edwards Irvine Spectrum is located within a large out door shopping complex called the Irvine Spectrum.